-1120 SW Fifth Ave, Suite 800, Portland, OR 97204
+1120 SW Fifth Ave, Suite 1331, Portland, OR 97204

+Periodic updates of the TSP are mandated by the State of Oregon.
 The TSP meets state and regional planning requirements and addresses local transportation needs for cost-effective street, transit, freight, bicycle, and pedestrian improvements.
-The plan will provide transportation options for residents, employees, visitors, and firms doing business in Portland, making it more convenient to walk, bike, take transit—and drive less—while meeting their daily needs.
+The plan provides transportation options for residents, employees, visitors, and firms doing business in Portland, making it more convenient to walk, bike, take transit—and drive less—while meeting their daily needs.
 The TSP provides a balanced transportation system to support neighborhood livability and economic development.

 Components of the TSP include: